dqops/dqo/docs/dqo-concepts/data-observability.md

 ![Table-level Observability status](https://dqops.com/docs/images/concepts/data-observability/table-level-observability-status1.png){ loading=lazy; width="1200px" }

+The number of elements on the screen depends on which checks have been activated.
-The 5 blocks at the top of the screen show the last 15 results from checks run in 5 schema category:
+The 5 blocks at the top of the screen show the last 15 results from 5 checks in the schema category:

 - **Detect if the column list or data type has changed** ([daily_column_types_changed](../checks/table/schema/column-types-changed.md#daily-column-types-changed) check)
 - **Detect if column list or order has changed** ([daily_column_list_or_order_changed](../checks/table/schema/column-list-or-order-changed.md#daily-column-list-or-order-changed) check)